Nike Dunk: SB Dunk

 SB Dunk was used by Nike to enter the skateboarding market, launching a variant of the shoe made exclusively for skateboarding.
 In establishing itself, Nike signed famous skaters such as Reese Forbes, Richard Mulder, Gino Ianucci, and Danny Supa to the first Nike SB skate team.
 The shoe was successful among skateboarders and eventually achieved mainstream popularity and kept the line popular well into the 2000s.

 Air Dunk Jumbo

 A chunkier version of the shoe that features premium suede materials in the upper with a bigger tongue and the sole includes the company's air technology to make it more comfortable to wear.
 It was released in 2022.

 Collaborations

 Nike has collaborated with various companies and artists on the release of Dunk colorways.

 Collaborations with Chocolate Skateboards and Zoo York released in 2002.
 Collaborations with Supreme, Futura, Bernard Buffet, and Eric Haze were released in 2003.
 A collaboration with Unkle was released in 2004.
 Collaborations with Stash and Stüssy were released in 2005.
 A collaboration with Michael Lau was released in 2006.
 A collaboration with MF Doom was released in 2007.
 A collaboration with Comme des Garçons was released in 2017.
 Collaborations with Travis Scott, and Ben & Jerry's released in 2020.
+In 2021, a collaboration with Carpet Company was released.
 Collaborations with Stranger Things and Kirkland Signature were released in 2025.